We are not accepting applications for Fall 2022. Our next recruitment cycle begins in Fall 2022 for Fall 2023 admission.

 The University of Central Florida offers one of the nation's most distinct graduate training programs in Theatre for Young Audiences.
-The program offers courses such as Puppetry, Storytelling and Methods of teaching Drama and the MFA in Theatre for Young Audiences is partnered with Orlando Repertory Theatre, a professional Theatre for Young Audiences in vibrant downtown Orlando.
+The program offers courses such as Puppetry, Storytelling and Methods of Teaching Drama is partnered with Orlando Repertory Theatre, a professional Theatre for Young Audiences in vibrant downtown Orlando.

 The Master of Fine Arts in Theatre for Young Audiences track is designed for students who demonstrate the artistic and intellectual capacity and evidence of professional promise to pursue careers in professional and academic theatre.
 This track is for all theatre disciplines and offers opportunities to create work with and for youth, including community-based applied theatre, teaching artistry and education, devised theatre and directing.